 and for event designs like music and art show posters, invitations, and CD covers.

-Font Club will meet September 20th, Saturday at 3pm, for a work session designing, scanning and importing glyphs into FontLab or Fontographer to create a typeface.
-Font Club normally meets on the 3rd Saturday of the month.
+Font Club will meet Saturday, December 20th.
+Font Club is a free informal group that meets on the 3rd Saturday of every month to work on typeface design.
+We usually have a presentation followed by a work session designing, scanning and importing glyphs into FontLab or Fontographer to create a typeface.
 Call Vince or Yvette at (504) 525-4691 for more information or if you have any questions.

 You can also visit www.aiganeworleans.org for graphic design info, events, and meetings in New Orleans.